 VoIP Call Center

 A typical VoIP call center may have just one job, such as sales or support.
-The call center might be staffed by a single department inside the company or it may be an outsourced group of people doing the job as a third party service.
+A call center can be staffed by a single department inside of a company or by an outsourced group.

-Even small companies usually have at least one call center, though it might not be called by that name.
+Even small companies usually have at least one call center.
 A 10-person company, for example, might have 3 people involved in sales calls, or 2 people in support.
 These people need a phone system that can handle calls correctly, minimize wait time for callers, and improve company efficiency.
-The requirement for efficiency goes even higher with larger companies.
+Moreover, the requirement for efficiency goes even higher with larger companies.

 An inbound VoIP call center takes calls from outside the company and distributes them to the workers in the department handling the calls.
-Efficient call routing across multiple people is best handled by Automatic Call Distribution (ACD) queues.
+One of the most efficient ways to manage call routing is with Automatic Call Distribution (ACD) queues.
 ACD Queues immediately route callers to available agents, reduce hold times for callers by knowing which agents are available.
 They also provide management oversight, reports, and real-time monitoring.
-Sometimes a VoIP call center is built around lesser technology such as a “hunt group” that tries phones until it finds someone to take a call.
+Many VoIP call centers utilize a feature called “hunt groups” which ring all phones in a group until the call is answered.
 These aren’t smart enough to know which workers are available without trying their phones.
 ACD queues in a VoIP call center can also have multiple methods for call distribution.
 Some examples are load-balancing, overflow queues, or routing based on job description, hierarchy, or skill.

 At VirtualPBX, we believe call centers need the best implementation of ACD queuing available.
 Even small groups of people will benefit from well-implemented ACD routing.
-A large VoIP call center may employ hundreds of people, and the need for ACD queuing will be even higher.
+Conversely, large VoIP call center may employ hundreds of people, and the need for ACD queuing will be even higher.